deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🌟  Yahoel
+| 🌟  Mikhal
 ----------------------------------
 |
 | A stone gray weeping angel.
 On
 | meeting him one might form the
 | following three impressions:
-| that he was English, that he
+| that he was Scottish, that he
 | was intelligent, and that he
 | was nuttier than a treeful of
 | monkeys on nitrous oxide.